 goldendoodle Characteristics and history

-Goldendoodles vary greatly in the coat of hair.
+Goldendoodles vary greatly in their coat of hair.
 The reason for this is that there are numerous variations of cross breeding with the Goldendoodle breed.

 F1 breed = First generation cross of a pure bred Golden Retriever and a pure bred Standard Poodle.
-This is like getting a very smart Golden Retriever that doesn’t shed.
+This is like getting a very smart Golden Retriever that sheds less.
 This is what we sell.

 F1 mini = First generation cross of a pure bred Golden Retriever and and a pure bred miniature Poodle.